The core difference: manual vs automatic

 With the Plunge: walk up, step in, plunge.
 The water is already at your target temp.
 Total prep time is zero.
 The horizontal design allows full-body immersion.
 The built-in filtration means you change water every 3-4 weeks instead of weekly.

 If you plunge daily, the Plunge saves you roughly 3 hours per week in prep time.
-Over a year, that's 150+ hours — real time that has real value.
+Over a year, that's 150+ hours, and that real time has real value.

 Cost over two years